The Ears and the Eyes (and the GPS trackers)

 What you will find on this website

 Regularly, hidden surveillance devices are found in squats, activist spaces, vehicles, homes, or outside during public events.
 Sometimes these findings are made public on the Internet.
 We try to follow the news, and we publish these discoveries on the articles section of our website.
-We also publish an overview of surveillance devices and a list of found surveillance devices, which contains around fifty examples of found devices since 2007, mostly in Italy but also in other countries.
+We also publish an overview of surveillance devices and a list of found surveillance devices, which contains around seventy examples of devices found around the world since 1988.

 When cops decide to spy on us using surveillance devices, they need to get the devices from somewhere.
 It seems that they often buy these devices from private companies.
 The companies that manufacture and market surveillance-related products and services to law enforcement agencies, governments, and armed forces, form what we call the surveillance industry.
 We publish a few resources about this industry, including a list of companies that sell physical surveillance devices designed to be hidden in spaces to law enforcement agencies.